What Keepers Do

 Where do the animals we rescue come from?

 OUR FACILITY DOES NOT BUY, SELL, TRADE, LEASE, BREED, OR ALLOW PUBLIC INTERACTION WITH THE ANIMALS.
+NO EXCEPTIONS.

 All of our rescued residents reside in large natural outdoor habitats that are typically acres in size and are not forced into an exhibition-type setting.
 This means the animals have access to and from their habitat and shaded den areas, as well as possess the freedom to roam, hide, and play as they please.
 When visiting the sanctuary, you may or may not see some of the animals because they choose to hide as they would in the wild.

-The animals receive top nutrition and medical care based upon their individual needs, have access to our onsite, fully-licensed Santiago Animal Clinic & Education Center, and enjoy daily enrichment activities, all with the physical and mental welfare of the animals as the primary focus of everything we do.
+The animals receive top nutrition and medical care based on their individual needs, have access to our onsite, fully-licensed Santiago Animal Clinic & Education Center, and enjoy daily enrichment activities, all with the physical and mental welfare of the animals as the primary focus of everything we do.